Bi-fuel vehicle

 Bi-fuel vehicles are vehicles with multifuel engines capable of running on two fuels.
-The two fuels are stored in separate tanks and the engine is able to run on one fuel at a time.
+The two fuels are stored in separate tanks and the engine runs on one fuel at a time.
 On internal combustion engines, a bi-fuel engine typically burns gasoline and a volatile alternate fuel such as natural gas (CNG), LPG, or hydrogen.
-Bi-fuel vehicles have the capability to switch back and forth from the gasoline to the other fuel, manually or automatically.
-A related concept is the duel-fuel vehicle which must burn both fuels in combination.
+Bi-fuel vehicles switch between gasoline and the other fuel, manually or automatically.
+A related concept is the dual-fuel vehicle which must burn both fuels in combination.
 Diesel engines converted to use gaseous fuels fall into this class due to the different ignition system.

 The most common technology and alternate fuel available in the market for bi-fuel gasoline cars is Autogas (LPG), followed by natural gas (CNG), and it is used mainly in Europe.
-Poland, the Netherlands and the Baltic states have many cars running with LPG.
+Poland, the Netherlands, and the Baltic states have many cars running with LPG.
 Italy currently has the largest number of CNG vehicles, followed by Sweden.
 They are also used in South America, where these vehicles are mainly used as taxicabs in main cities of Brazil and Argentina.
-Normally, standard gasoline vehicles are retrofitted in specialized shops, which involve installing the gas cylinder in the trunk and the LPG or CNG injection system and electronics.
-The conversion is possible because the gases can use the spark-ignition of a gasoline engine.
+Normally, standard gasoline vehicles are retrofitted in specialized shops, which install the gas cylinder in the trunk and the LPG or CNG injection system and electronics.
+The conversion is possible because the gases can use the spark ignition of a gasoline engine.

 Diesel conversions

 A Diesel engine is a compression ignition engine and does not have a spark plug.
-To operate a diesel engine with an alternate combustible fuel source such as Natural gas, a Dual-Fuel system used with Natural gas as the main fuel while diesel fuel is used for the ignition of the gas/air mixture inside the cylinder.
+To operate a diesel engine with an alternate combustible fuel source such as natural gas, a Dual-Fuel system used with natural gas as the main fuel while diesel fuel is used for the ignition of the gas/air mixture inside the cylinder.
 In other words, a portion of diesel is injected at the end of the compression stroke, thereby maintaining the original diesel operation principle.
 (Running gas-only is possible, but requires more extensive modification.)